 Genia Fogelson

 Oh it took years to finally nab this one.
 Honestly, not quite worth it.
-It's aimed at maybe high school students, and thoughfid I'd have to go back to review Arnold Shaw's, what I read sounded like a shortened summary of what was there.
+It's aimed at maybe high school students, and though I'd have to go back to review Arnold Shaw's, what I read sounded like a shortened summary of what was there.

 1980 Holloway House (1st edition)